PeterLenting/MSP3/README.md

 ### Design
 •	The website is easy to navigate and nice to see.
 The buttons are all clearly visible and the website works intuitive.

+•	The home-page should show the content of the posts the users made, because that is what the site is all about.

 •	The color scheme is based on the color scheme that was used for a 2006 Dutch edition of On the Road (see About-page for image).
 The black, yellow and blue combination gives the book and the website a classy look.

 •	The Lato-font is easy on the eye and has a nice, clean look.

 ## Features